ksyeung/Py-WinRef/README.md

 Why not use one of the many RDS query tools?
 If you're looking up a large number of rows in an AutoRuns export, or more than one export, it can quickly become bit time-consuming.
 SQLite is shockingly fast.

 # How do I use it?
 Note: this is a Windows program!
+Please read this entire README before proceeding, and especially the two large paragraphs below.

 - Clone the repo, then install these required packages via pip (ensure you have Git installed):